Common Korean Mistakes Beginners Make - And Why They Keep Happening

 Delivered with complete sincerity and zero awareness of what had just happened.
 It took me a moment to respond.

 존나 also means "very."
 These are not the same category of word.
 Korean friends, especially young ones, will not always flag this distinction unprompted.
+That's not their fault.
+It's just not something native speakers think about consciously.

 The Formality Trap: When You Learn Korean From People Your Own Age